 What to Pack for London in May

 - Coats and jackets: You won’t need a winter coat but you do require some rain gear, just in case, plus a warm jacket for cooler days.
-If you get caught out and are cold, pop into Uniqlo for an ultra light down jacket or gilet that packs down to next to nothing.
+If you get caught out, pop into Uniqlo for an ultra light down jacket or gilet that packs down to next to nothing.

 - Tops: Bring tee shirts and tops plus some relatively warm clothes as evenings can be chillier.
 Lightweight jumpers and cardigans are useful to add layers.